 Typically, school councils also develop policies about a small number of other topics common to most schools such as visitors, volunteers in schools, camps, excursions and outdoor activities, community use of school facilities, canteen and other school food services.

 School councils play a key role in school mergers.
 Councils must formally recommend to the Minister for Education that the school will close and merge with another school or group of schools.
 Councils must also agree on a name or interim name of the merged school in consultation with the other merging schools and agree to the date for the merged school to commence.
+For more information see:

 For templates to be used for school councils of merged schools and the merger of school councils, see: